What? No drama?

 The story of Scotland’s cinematic output is one of still birth, followed by a new messiah who is lured to London, and then to Hollywood, get’s praised by Scotland’s media, and then gets fired from a big budget film.
 Scotland leaches talent to another’s culture.

 Though master filmmakers encounter Hollywood at some time in their career only to get ripped off, they tend to remain with their homeland because that’s where inspiration springs eternal: Satyajit Ray in Bengal, Kurosawa in Japan, Sergei Eisenstein in Soviet Russia, Truffaut in France, Bergman in Sweden, Pedro Almodóvar in Spain, too many to list in Latin America.
-Scotland’s directors go abroad, and usually stay there.
+Scotland’s directors and actors go abroad, and usually stay there.

 A cottage industry

+If you decide to stay in Scotland and want to be a filmmaker you compromise – television drama, documentaries, and commercials – if you can get them.
+There isn’t the quantity of commissions for a filmmaker to specialise.
 We have a cottage industry of sorts, the equivalent of one-and-a-half resident film crew, very few producers, and even fewer directors.
 For the most part Scotland is a backdrop to a foreign filmmaker’s project.

 We are a service industry.
 We locate for other people’s films.
 We supply the catering.
 What self-generated productions exist, exist against the odds.

 Resident practitioners appear and disappear each decade as people move to London, or just give up on the profession.
 If you want to make film the money is in London.
 The power is in London.
 Distribution is in London.
+The funds are in London.

 Last in is a sissy